 Can dogs eat grapes?
 The answer (and this goes for raisins, too, which are just dried grapes) is easy: No, dogs should never eat grapes.
 Grapes and raisins are known to be highly toxic to dogs, though research has yet to pinpoint exactly which substance in the fruit causes this reaction.

-Unfortunately, even one grape/raisin toxicity can even be fatal.
+Unfortunately, even consuming one grape or raisin can be fatal.
 Ingesting the fruit could potentially lead to acute (sudden) kidney failure in dogs.

 - Loss of appetite